Milhojas de Turron

 - Carefully cut the turron milhojas in five pieces of 6 cm wide.
 Garnish with chopped nuts and/or fruit.

-Tools used: Hand mixer, piping bag with wide nozzle, silicone spatula, wooden spatula, bain-marie, knife, whisk.
+Tools used: Hand mixer, bowls, piping bag with wide nozzle, silicone spatula, wooden spatula, bain-marie, knife, whisk.